Skip to content

 The GamePieceProjectile is an abstract class representing any game piece that flies in the air.
 You will need to create an instance of this class.

-Currently, the only subclass of GamePieceProjectile is NoteOnFly, which represents a Crescendo Note launched into the air.
+For Rebuilt, the subclass of GamePieceProjectile is RebuiltFuelOnFly, which represents a Rebuilt Fuel launched into the air.

 // Specify the position of the chassis when the note is launched